hive-engineering/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] 🧪 Ensure you have written tests
 - [ ] 🧑‍🔬 Test your code in the appropriate environment (i.e development/staging/production)
+- [ ] 🗨️ Inform PM when merged if the change is relevant for the rest of the company

 ## Reference